IAJWasTooShort/PearDocumentation/docs/_build/html/_sources/index.rst.txt

 PearOS
 ==================

 PearOS is a Linux Distibution inspired by Apple's macOS.
-It features a clean UI,
+It features a clean UI, and apps that can be personalised to your liking.

-[INSERT TEXT HERE]